OECD: Enlargement to Central Europe

 Following the Revolutions of 1989, the OECD began assisting countries in Central Europe (especially the Visegrád Group) to prepare market economy reforms.
-In 1990, the Centre for Co-operation with European Economies in Transition (now succeeded by the Centre for Cooperation with Non-Members) was established, and in 1991, the programme, "Partners in Transition," was launched for the benefit of Czechoslovakia, Hungary and Poland, including a membership option for these countries.
-As a result of this, Poland, Hungary, the Czech Republic and Slovakia, as well as Mexico and South Korea became members of the OECD between 1994 and 2000.
+In 1990, the Centre for Co-operation with European Economies in Transition (now succeeded by the Centre for Cooperation with Non-Members) was established, and in 1991, the programme, "Partners in Transition", was launched to offer a partnership to Czechoslovakia, Hungary and Poland, including a membership option for these countries.
+As a result of this, Poland, Hungary, the Czech Republic and Slovakia, as well as South Korea and Mexico, became members of the OECD between 1996 and 2000.

 Reform and further enlargement

-In the 1990s, several European countries, now members of the European Union, expressed their willingness to join the organisation.
+East Germany joined on 3 October 1990 through reunification with West Germany.
+In the 1990s, several European countries, now members of the European Union, expressed their willingness to join the Organisation.
 In 1995, Cyprus applied for membership, but according to the Cypriot government, it was vetoed by Turkey.
 In 1996, Estonia, Latvia, and Lithuania signed a Joint Declaration expressing willingness to become members of the OECD, and Slovenia also applied for membership that same year.
-In 2005, Malta applied to join the organisation.
+In 2005, Malta applied to join the Organisation.
 The EU is lobbying for the admission of all EU member states.
-Romania reaffirmed in 2012 its intention to become a member of the organisation through the letter addressed by Romanian Prime Minister Victor Ponta to then-OECD Secretary-General José Ángel Gurría.
+Romania reaffirmed in 2012 its intention to become a member of the Organisation through the letter addressed by Romanian Prime Minister Victor Ponta to OECD Secretary-General José Ángel Gurría.
 In September 2012, the government of Bulgaria confirmed it would apply for membership before the OECD Secretariat.